MarckRDA/third-exercises-cshap-entra21/README.md

-## Second C# exercises Entra21
+## Third C# exercises Entra21

-If you'd like to run those codes, you just need to choose the exercise between 1 and 9:
+If you'd like to run those codes, you just need to choose the exercise between 1 and 9 in the Menu.cs file:

 1. Popule dois vetores com 10 valores cada.
 Após esta operação, troque o conteúdo dos vetores.